 Workshop Cost and Registration:

 Registration is started by emailing me (email@example.com) with the word “Workshop” in the subject line.
-Please note what workshop you are interested in and we go from there.
 The cost of a workshop is $1,625 for the entire course of training and treatment sessions.

 From Past Workshop Participants: